LerichO/calendar-full-stack-app/README.md

 # Lerich Osay's Calendar / To-Do List Full-Stack Web Application

-Simple productivity web application that will be built using MongoDB, React, and Spring over the course of Winter 2023/24.
-Both the React and Spring application will be held in this repository, navigate to either respective folder to run them.
+Simple productivity web application that will be built using MongoDB, React, and Express over the course of Winter 2023/24.
+Both the React and Express application will be held in this repository, navigate to either respective folder to run them.

 ## Features to Implement